collinleiber/ClustPy/README.md

 [![codecov](https://codecov.io/github/collinleiber/ClusPy/branch/master/graphs/badge.svg)](https://codecov.io/github/collinleiber/ClusPy)

 The package provides a simple way to cluster data in Python.
-For this purpose it provides a variety of algorithms.
+For this purpose it provides a variety of algorithms from different domains.
-Additionally, methods that are often needed for research purposes, such as loading frequently used datasets (e.g. from the [UCI repository](https://archive.ics.uci.edu/ml/index.php)), are largely automated.
+Additionally, ClusPy includes methods that are often needed for research purposes, such as plots, clustering metrics or evaluation methods.
+Further, it integrates various frequently used datasets (e.g. from the [UCI repository](https://archive.ics.uci.edu/ml/index.php)) through largely automated loading options.

 The focus of the ClusPy package is not on efficiency (here we recommend e.g. [pyclustering](https://pyclustering.github.io/)), but on the possibility to try out a wide range of modern scientific methods.
 In particular, this should also make lesser-known methods accessible in a simple and convenient way.

-It can be combined with all algorithms from [sklearn clustering](https://scikit-learn.org/stable/modules/clustering.html) and other packages (see below).
+Since it largely follows the implementation conventions of [sklearn clustering](https://scikit-learn.org/stable/modules/clustering.html), it can be combined with many other packages (see below).
-Furthermore, it contains wrappers for [pyclustering](https://pyclustering.github.io/) implementations.

 ## Installation

 ### For Users

+#### Stable Version

+Stay tuned for the 'pip' release

+#### Development Version

 The package can be installed directly from git by executing: